metagenlab/zDB/README.md

 The analysis and the webserver can be run in either conda environments or in containers (both singularity and dockers are supported).

 Running zDB in conda is likely the easiest way as it does not require to install either singularity or dockers, but comes with several drawbacks:
-- django will be run in native mode, without nginx and gunicorn: it is fine , but should not be used to set up a web-facing database (it is fine for a local access)
+- django will be run in native mode, without nginx and gunicorn and should not be used to set up a web-facing database (it is fine for a local access)
 - containers allow us to have a precise control of the environment where the webapp is run; it is less the case for conda environment.
 Despite our best care, running the webapp in conda might not work due to local differences.

 Of note, zDB has been tested on singularity v3.8.3 and v3.8.4 but should work on more recent versions.